denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: D, E / Correct Answer: D,E**

+D, E. Option E is the canonical main() method signature.
+You need to memorize it.
+Option D is an alternate form with the redundant final.

 ---

 Which answer options represent the order in which the following statements can be assembled